A Taste for Blood

 Vampire bat colonies consist mainly of females and their pups, young males, and a small number of dominant adult males.
 The females in particular have strong bonds with other members of the colony.
 Any bat that has had an unsuccessful raid and is feeling hungry can return to the roost and (at the risk of sounding unforgivably anthropomorphic) lick the face of an ‘old friend’.
-The second bat will often respond by regurgitating a bit of congealed blood for the first, so keeping it going until the following night.
+The second bat will often respond by regurgitating a bit of congealed blood for the first, keeping it going until the following night.

 Vampire bats often share their blood meals with close relatives, but they’ll also donate food to unrelated individuals as well.
-When this behaviour is between relatives, it is very easy to explain because those individuals share a very high proportion of genes with one another.
+When this behaviour is between relatives, it is very easy to explain because those individuals share a high proportion of genes with one another.
 This action aids the propagation of genes in a similar way to a parent caring for its young, though to a lesser degree.
 Therefore, giving to blood relatives (pun intended) isn’t altruism – it’s just self-interest at the genetic level.

 But why do unrelated individuals help one another out?
 Could this be an example of truly selfless behaviour?
 Or is there an advantage to an individual that acts in this way?

-It is certainly to a bat’s benefit to give blood to a starving companion if she could be sure that when she herself had bad luck and had failed to feed, the recipient could be relied upon to behave in the same way.
+It is certainly to a bat’s benefit to give blood to a starving companion if she could be sure that when she herself had failed to feed, the recipient could be relied upon to behave in the same way.
 And that is exactly what happens.
 On another night, the situation may be reversed and the bat receiving blood on this occasion may repay the favour.
 By expanding its social network and investing time in building long-term relationships, a vampire bat is ensuring that it has plenty of potential blood donors should it ever need them in the future.
 In fact, it seems that the largest predictor of blood-sharing behaviour is not necessarily relatedness between bats, but whether they have been helped by that individual before.